Daniel Amokachi: International career

 He played many international matches for Nigeria, and was part of the team that participated in the 1994 FIFA World Cup and 1998 FIFA World Cup and won the 1994 African Nations Cup.
-He also helped win the Olympic gold medal in 1996, scoring in the gold medal game itself against Argentina.
+He also helped win the Olympic championship in 1996, scoring in the final against Argentina.

 Amokachi sustained an injury just ahead of the 1998 FIFA World Cup, played one match at the tournament, but struggled with knee problems thereafter.

 Managerial career

 Amokachi managed Nigerian club Nasarawa United and later Enyimba Aba.
 In April 2007, he quit his role as assistant coach of the Nigeria national team.
 On 10 April 2008, Amokachi was re-appointed to Nigeria's national team, the Super Eagles, as assistant coach to Shuaibu Amodu, and then as assistant to Stephen Keshi.

 In 2015, Amokachi managed Ifeanyi Ubah, resigning after five weeks in the post.
 In January 2016, he was named as manager of JS Hercules.
-4 February 2020, Amokachi was named as Nigeria’s football ambassador by the President, Major General Muhammadu Buhari (retd).
+On 4 February 2020, Amokachi was named as Nigeria’s football ambassador by the President, Major General Muhammadu Buhari (retd).